gphat/babyvm/README.md

 would be useful to create a barebones projects for other interested in toying with a simple garbage collector.

+It's also been many years since I wrote any C and this was a nice reminder of how to do it.

 ## Compiling

 Requires make and gcc.
 Compile with `make` and run `make clean` to destroy the evidence.